BROOKLYN

 If you missed a recommended filing date, you may still apply for financial aid.
 Applications are processed on a rolling basis.
 The Office of Financial Aid must be in receipt of your FAFSA and all required documentation no later than your last day of enrollment in the particular semester for which you are applying for aid.

-The Expected Family Contribution (EFC) is calculated using information that is reported on your FAFSA.
-Taxed and untaxed income, assets and certain types of benefits all could be considered.
-Your household size and number in college during the academic year are factored in as well.
-Colleges use the EFC to calculate what types of and how much financial aid you will be eligible for.
+The Student Aid Index (SAI) is calculated using information that is reported on your FAFSA.
+Taxed income, assets and certain types of benefits or untaxed income all could be considered.
+Your household size is factored in as well.
+Colleges use the SAI to calculate what types of and how much financial aid you will be eligible for.

 Cost of Attendance (COA) is the approximate amount it will cost you to attend college for an academic year.
 COA is comprised of direct costs that are billed by the University and indirect costs that are not billed by the University.
 Direct costs include items such as tuition, fees and housing charges if residing on campus.
 Indirect costs include estimates for expenses that you are likely to incur such as books and supplies, transportation, personal and living (off campus) expenses.